 1) Virtual prototyping & its key advantages in lowering time to market.

 2) How we use virtual prototyping to accelerate consumer product development.

 What is Virtual Prototyping and what are its benefits?

 Virtual prototyping involves the use of computer-aided design and engineering tools to simulate a design in a virtual environment in order to test and optimize its performance before committing to build actual physical prototypes.
 Below we have listed some of the key advantages of using virtual prototyping in the product development process.

 1. Reduce physical prototyping cycles and minimize trial and error

-A virtual prototype is tested before even a single physical prototype is manufactured.
-Thus, it can help you establish a more focused product development strategy.
-While the value of physical prototypes can not be undermined, virtual prototyping can be used as a great starting point that can help minimize the physical prototype cycles and save cost.
+A virtual prototype is simulated and optimized in a virtual environment before even a single physical prototype is manufactured.
+Thus, it can help you establish a more focused product development strategy and minimize the number of physical prototype cycles required to reach a functional design.

 As a result of testing and iterating products before manufacturing prototypes, the overall wastage in materials can be significantly reduced, especially for large parts and products.
 Further iterations are carried out by altering existing simulations and the total number of physical prototypes goes down, thus cutting down on production scrap, resources and time.
 This leads to a sustainable, low wastage product development process.